dqxclarity

 pre-requirements

-• Note that this is not mandatory, but highly advised. dqxclarity also has the option of using a "free" version of Google Translate, which sneakily uses Google's Mobile UI.
-The translation is not nearly as good or stable as using one of the options above.
+- dqxclarity also has the option of using a "free" version of several APIs.
+The translation is not as good or stable as using one of the options above, but it is an option for those who don't wish to use a paid one.

 Tip